rpatrik96/rpatrik96.github.io/_posts/2021-10-11-poc1-dags-d-sep.md

 # Summary

 This post covered the grounds and established a common vocabulary for our journey.
 DAGs are a powerful building block to reason about causality, but they are not the Holy Grail.
-I will look into their limitations and the properties of d-separation in the next post.
+I will look into their limitations and the properties of d-separation in the next posts.
 As I promised, I will also highlight the difference between d-separation and conditional independence.